 Simple Might Feel Easier, But Not Necessarily Easy

-So while I choose simple, simple isn’t synonymous with easy for a couple primary reasons.
+So while I choose simple, simple isn’t synonymous with easy for a couple of primary reasons.
 First, life doesn’t really care what declarations we make; it will give us opportunities to stretch and grow.
 Second, I’m not pursuing easy because I’m clear that the life I want, and the kind of person I choose to be, requires conscious effort.

 In fact, part of living authentically and telling the truth about what I want or need means doing plenty of hard things.